fallen-icarus/cardano-loans/GettingStarted.md

 `cardano-cli conway transaction build` requires a local node for the auto-balancer which means it cannot be used to build a transaction for a remote node.
 Instead, the `cardano-cli conway transaction build-raw` command is required.
 This command requires the following steps:
-1. Build a temporary transaction that is missing the execution units and transaciton fee but is properly balanced.
+1. Build a temporary transaction that is missing the execution units and transaction fee but is properly balanced.
 You can assume a fee of zero for this transaction.
 2. Submit the temporary transaction for execution budget estimations.
 3. Rebuild the transaction with the proper execution budgets.
 The fee is still set to zero.